/ Sustainability Growth /

 At Your Door Special Collection® Service

-For commercial customers, Waste Management Tracker Services enables businesses to dispose of universal and special wastes through a simple, safe and compliant mail-back method.
-This comprehensive program includes recycling kits for fluorescent lamps and bulbs, lighting ballasts, batteries, electronics, aerosol cans, thermometers, thermostats and dental amalgam, as well as safe disposal kits for sharps, medical waste and prescription and over-the-counter drugs and smoke detectors.
+For commercial customers, WM Tracker Services enables businesses to dispose of universal and special wastes through a simple, safe and compliant mail-back method.
+This comprehensive program includes recycling kits for fluorescent lamps and bulbs, lighting ballasts, batteries, electronics, aerosol cans, thermometers, thermostats and dental amalgam, as well as safe disposal kits for sharps, medical waste, prescription and over-the-counter drugs and smoke detectors.
 Containers, such as the patented Mercury VaporLok® packaging for fluorescent lamps, are specifically designed for safe storage and shipping via national carriers.
 Customers can obtain kits through our website and receive certificates that provide proof of recycling compliance via email.
-Waste Management Tracker also offers bulk or pallet pickup programs for larger volumes of universal and related waste for recycling.
+WM Tracker also offers bulk or pallet pickup programs for larger volumes of universal and related waste for recycling.

-Waste Management operates two lamp recycling facilities: one in Arizona and one in South Carolina.
-Mercury is processed at a third facility in Wisconsin.
+WM operates two lamp recycling facilities: one in Arizona and one in South Carolina.
 Traditional lamp volumes continue to decrease with the increase of LED lighting in the marketplace.
-In 2019, over 6,650 tons of materials were collected through Tracker products and services.
+In 2021, over 3,700 tons of materials were collected through Tracker products and services.

 All processing partner locations are audited to meet e-Steward®, R2®/RIOS certification standards and are obliged to:

 - Prevent hazardous e-waste from entering municipal incinerators or landfills.

 - Prevent the exportation of e-waste to developing countries.

 - Provide for visible tracking of e-waste throughout the product recycling chain.